This Blood Orange Sorbet with Red Wine Hot Fudge Sauce recipe is perfect for Valentine’s Day or to make after a romantic dinner at home.

 This year I decided to make this blood orange sorbet ahead of time and we’ll just be whipping up the red wine chocolate sauce while we wait for the pizza to be delivered.
 The sorbet is not too sweet and takes on the most beautiful red hue from the blood orange juice.
 Blood oranges are only in season for a short window so don’t forget to take advantage of them while they are around!

 As for the fudge, I threw the red wine in to make it feel more like an adult party and less like a kid’s sundae bash.
-The wine gives the fudge an extra depth that compliments the chocolate beautifully.
-You’ll most likely end up with some leftover fudge after enjoying the sorbet – leftovers would go beautifully into milkshakes, cakes, or cookies (or can be eaten by the spoonful without any judgement from me).
+The wine gives the fudge an extra depth that complements the chocolate beautifully.

 P.S.
 I’m in Cali this week exploring the coast — I’d love for you to follow along on Instagram (been posting a ton of stories) if you are into it!